 But is using it in cocktails taking the tahini train too far?
 Not according to Chicago bartender Charlie Schott, who mixes tahini with an Indonesian liqueur derived from sugarcane (Batavia Arrack), tequila, crème de cacao, coconut milk, heavy cream and chocolate syrup.
 The trick, according to Schott, is to mix the tahini in last.
 “It’s really goopy and it’s going to gum up your jigger and you’re not going to get accurate measurements after you use that,” Schott told the Chicago Reader.

-Is 2018 the year we all start eating tahini croissants for breakfast?
+Are we going to schmear tahini on our breakfast croissants?
 Perhaps.
 Just don’t forget who we have to thank for this wonder-spread.

 Want to create your own tribute to this Middle Eastern treasure?
 Peruse our tahini recipe collection today (or don’t be afraid to add some to your next batch of cookies).